moondance-labs/tanssi-docs/learn/tanssi/included-templates.md

 As a sibling chain of the other members of the ecosystem (like the Tanssi network itself), they must include the necessary behavior to implement their consensus mechanism and be able to interact and synchronize with Polkadot's relay chain.

-The Baseline Tanssi Appchain Template is based on the [Substrate Parachain Template](https://github.com/substrate-developer-hub/substrate-parachain-template){target=\_blank} featuring [Cumulus](https://github.com/paritytech/polkadot-sdk/tree/master/cumulus){target=\_blank} SDK, which includes all the required functionality for the block producers logic, p2p, database, and synchronization layers between the appchain and the relay chain, making the integration of a new appchain into the Polkadot ecosystem a breeze.
+The Baseline Tanssi appchain Template is based on the [Substrate Parachain Template](https://github.com/substrate-developer-hub/substrate-parachain-template){target=\_blank} featuring [Cumulus](https://github.com/paritytech/polkadot-sdk/tree/master/cumulus){target=\_blank} SDK, which includes all the required functionality for the block producers logic, p2p, database, and synchronization layers between the appchain and the relay chain, making the integration of a new appchain into the Polkadot ecosystem a breeze.

 This template also includes Tanssi's [Author Noting](https://github.com/moondance-labs/tanssi/blob/master/pallets/author-noting/src/lib.rs){target=\_blank} pallet, which implements the logic for retrieving and validating the set of block producers assigned to provide block production services to the appchain.
 It also includes logic that allows a block producer to sign the block when the consensus mechanism determines that it is the block producer's turn to produce the block (and thus be rewarded accordingly).

 ### Baseline EVM (Ethereum Virtual Machine) Template {: #baseline-evm-template }

-Extending the *Baseline Tanssi Appchain template*, this template provides not only Tanssi protocol support but also an EVM and full Ethereum compatibility.
+Extending the *Baseline Tanssi appchain template*, this template provides not only Tanssi protocol support but also an EVM and full Ethereum compatibility.

 Leveraging the [Frontier project](https://github.com/paritytech/frontier){target=\_blank}, this template includes an Ethereum compatibility layer for appchains to allow running unmodified Ethereum DApps.